 Anthropological evidence suggests that footwear began to be worn approximately 40,000 years ago.
 Furthermore as footwear has evolved from simple open-toe sandals to more complex items of fashion, with their design being increasingly dependent on aesthetics, the potential impact on foot function has been overlooked.
 Pointed toe and closed toe shoes have become increasingly prominent in Western societies and the restriction of area within the toe box potentially contributes to, now deemed common, toe deformities such as hallux valgus, a valgus deformity on the first metatarsophalangeal joint (BUNIONS) This is particularly a problem in advanced age with the over two thirds of the older population’s feet being considerably wider than the footwear available Additionally research has reported that wearing high heels of 5 cm or higher over a minimum of a two-year period has significant effects to the muscle-tendon unit at the ankle and places 75% more pressure to the ball of the foot.
 This demonstrates the modifiable nature of the foot-ankle complex and the importance of wearing appropriate footwear to maintain good foot health and function.

 HOW WE CAN HELP

-At Sole Therapy we sell a variety of shoe brands that we know look good and help the feet function at their best to prevent pain and dysfunction.
-Come into Sole Therapy and let our foot experts fit you correctly with a pair of shoes that are comfotable, look good and feel great.
+At SOLE THERAPY we sell a variety of shoe brands that we know look good, help the feet function & prevent pain & dysfunction.
+Come into SOLE THERAPY & let our foot experts fit you correctly with a pair of shoes that are comfotable, look good and feel great.